English

 • Space-efficient modes.

-• Freight rails investigation helps in assessing the commodities which are being transported.
+• Freight rail investigation helps assess the commodities that are being transported.

 • Shipping security.